Buy Recycled Programs

 - Ordinances and Policies for Waste Reduction at Venue Facilities and Large Events

-- Policy on Waste Reduction and Recycling.
+- Sustainability Policy (PDF, 384 KB).
 California Department of Water Resources.

 Additional sample procurement policies are available from CalRecycle's Local Assistance Library as well as CalRecycle's Environmentally Preferable Purchasing Laws and Policies page.